 Lithium disilicate glass-ceramic ingots for the press technology

 IPS e.max Press is a legendary lithium disilicate glass-ceramic (LS2) for the press technique.
 The ingots are available in five translucency levels and in an Impulse version.
-The polychromatic IPS e.max Press Multi ingots are particularly attractive, showing a lifelike colour transition.
-The ingots are selected to suit the case at hand and the preferred processing technique (staining, cut-back or layering technique).
+The polychromatic IPS e.max Press Multi ingots are particularly attractive, showing a lifelike color transition.
+The ingots are selected to suit the case at hand and the preferred processing technique (staining, cut-back, or layering technique).
 The restorations are veneered or characterized using the matching IPS e.max Ceram layering ceramic or the innovative IPS Ivocolor stains.
 The results look very natural, regardless of the shade of the prepared tooth.

 lifelike, harmonious, individual